The Jetsons Meet the Flintstones: Plot

 While Mr. Spacely continues to vent over his failing business, Henry Orbit and Rosie the Robot Maid assemble a "time machine retriever" to bring the Jetsons back.
 But when they turn it on, the time machine returns with the Flintstones instead.
 Upon seeing they really are cavemen, Mr. Spacely introduces them to the press.

 Stuck in the past, George asks Mr. Slate for a job.
 He initially refuses, but when Tarpit offers George work, Mr. Slate immediately makes George his partner.
 Soon after, George becomes famous.
 Using their newfound fame and riches, the Jetsons buy multiple local businesses and are soon overwhelmed.
 Meanwhile, Mr. Spacely makes Fred the spokes-caveman for his company, but R.U.D.I. leaks the information to S.A.R.A.
 When Mr. Spacely introduces Fred to some important investors, Cogswell is introducing Barney instead, leading to a rift in his and Barney's friendship.
 Meanwhile, Rosie requests R.U.D.I. to help Henry try to fix the time machine to find the Jetsons.
 S.A.R.A. appears, demanding that R.U.D.I. get rid of Rosie before she departs.
 However, R.U.D.I. agrees to do whatever he can to get the Jetsons back, leaving S.A.R.A. for good.
 They fix the time machine, and Rosie is transported to the Stone Age where she finds her family.

 Now able to return home, the Jetsons leave, taking Fred's car with them, after Judy says goodbye to a teen idol named Iggy.
 Mr. Spacely concocts a plan to use Fred's car as a model for futuristic replicas.
 Cogswell sends his robotic dog named Sentro to steal this information since S.A.R.A. is no longer useful when she tells him that R.U.D.I. broke up with her and told her off.
 The two families, Astro, and Dino manage to stop Sentro, destroying the evidence he had collected.
 Mr. Spacely's business of selling Stone Age style cars becomes successful, and he even agrees to sell one to Cogswell.
 Spacely warns Cosgwell, however, that if he copies any part of it, Spacely will sue him and take over his business.
 Fred and Barney repair their friendship, Spacely lets George keep his job, and George offers his partnership with Mr. Slate to Fred and Barney to give them their jobs back.
 Just as they are about to leave for home, Elroy tells them the time machine is broken beyond repair now.
 Fortunately, they return to the Stone Age because Fred's car absorbed the time machine's "quadra-potents."
-The Flintstones and the Rubbles then bid a fond farewell to the Jetsons, and are sent back to the Stone Age.
+The Flintstones and the Rubbles then bid a fond farewell to the Jetsons, and appear to be sent back to the Stone Age, although this is not shown.